NIURoverTeam/RoverCoreOS/README.md

 # Rover 2.0 OS Developer's Guide
 ## Getting Started
 ### Setting up ROS
 Rover 2.0 runs on the open source [Robotic Operating System](https://www.ros.org), specifically Lunar Loggerhead.
-To start developing with ROS, you'll need access to a Linux distro, preferably Ubuntu. as we run Ubuntu on the rover itself.
+To start developing with ROS, you'll need access to a Linux distro (preferably Ubuntu, as we run Ubuntu on the rover itself).

 You have 2 options here:
 1. Install Ubuntu's Xenial Distro (16.04.3) on a laptop or desktop